dlang-community/DCD/README.md

 	* Autocompletion of class, struct, and interface instances.
 	* Display of call tips (but only for the first overload)
 * Not working:
+	* Windows support (I don't know that it won't work, but this program is not tested on Windows yet)
 	* UFCS
 	* Templates
 	* *auto* declarations